timurrrr/86buttdrop/README.md

 ## Support the project

-I've spent over $750 on multiple iterations of prototype parts, and countless hours pulling the seat out, measuring things, testing fitment, and putting the seat back in back in.
+I've spent over $750 on multiple iterations of prototype parts (not including the cost of my own kit!), and countless hours pulling the seat out, measuring things, testing fitment, and putting the seat back in back in...
 I also had to go to a chiropractor a few times \:)

 While I'm sharing the results with you for free, I would really appreciate donations to help me offset the costs, and motivate me to work on more projects like this in the future.